-- 6.19 As with horizontal mergers, a firm's ability to exercise vertical market power may be constrained if there is buyer power.
-For example, the risk that customers may in the future be forced to source all their requirements for a particular product from the upstream business of the merged entity might be mitigated if the customers are sufficiently powerful so as to be able to either resist price increases or to sponsor the emergence of a new supplier. - 6.20 CCS will assess whether the vertical integration in a merger changes the buyer power of customers to the extent that it reduces a significant competitive constraint post-merger.
-More details on buyer power can be found in paragraphs 5.60 to 5.65.
+- 7.22 As with horizontal mergers, a firm's ability to exercise vertical-market power may be constrained if there is countervailing buyer power.
+For example, the risk that customers may in the future be forced to source all their requirements for a particular product from the upstream business of the merged entity might be mitigated if the customers are commercially significantsufficiently powerful so as to the supplier such that they be able to either resist price increases or to sponsor the emergence of a new supplier. - 7.23 CCCS will assess whether the vertical integration in a merger changes the buyer power of customers to the extent that it reduces a significant competitive constraint post-merger.
+More details on countervailing buyer power can be found in paragraphs 5.606.45 to 5.656.50.